Built for macOS 26+ · lives in your menu bar

 Translate to

-Your meetings never leave your Mac
+Your meetings stay on your Mac by default

 Under the hood